 Some people cry at graduations, at the birth of their children, when a hero returns from war, when they reach their goals, and when someone gives to another person unselfishly.

 Of course, you don’t want to hurt that pet or child by squeezing it.
-You really just want to cuddle and hold babies, not eat them.
-So, this somewhat aggressive expression of emotion may seem slightly odd, but it does have a straightforward explanation: The feelings are so intense that you simply don’t know how to handle them.
+You want to cuddle and hold babies, not eat them.
+So, this somewhat aggressive expression of emotion may seem slightly odd, but it does have a straightforward explanation: The feelings are so intense that you don’t know how to handle them.